nlipsyc/anaconda-eats/prompts/prompt_qa.md

 ### Consider the following when creating the automation tests
 - Screenshot  in case of failures
 - Report of the passed and failed test

+## API Tests
+Refer to this API swagger doc `http://anacondaeats.pythonanywhere.com/#/` and write test scenarios for the following use cases considering all the aspects of testing.

+1. Send a request to retrieve the existing receipes
+2. Add a brand new receipe
+3. Retrieve the newly added receipe
+4. Update the receipe that you just added on step 2.
+3. Publish the updated receipe
+4. Delete the receipe you just added

+### Automate the above test scenarios

+When implementing these automation tests consider different aspects of testing as you would on your day to day work to test the end point throughly.

+### Consider the following when creating the automation tests
+- Invalid scenarios and what would likely break the APIs or capture the errors.
+- Report of the passed and failed test